guide

 There is no one answer to this question.
 Still, most people agree that employers should perform annual employee evaluations

-Employers should, however, conduct less formal reviews and one-on-ones regularly.
+Employers should, however, conduct a less formal employee performance review or regular one-on-ones throughout the year.
 Managers frequently base their evaluations on the most recent weeks they can recall.
 More frequent assessments help to avoid this issue and provide a clear record of an employee's performance.

 Work smarter with Hubstaff